Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic

-Observed oscillations between different species of left-handed neutrino indicate that there should be a right-handed counterpart.
-In a simple extension of the Standard Model (SM), the right-handed neutrino $\nu_{{\rm R}, \, I}$ couples with the left-handed lepton doublet $L_{\alpha}$ and the Standard Model Higgs doublet $H$ through a Yukawa coupling ${\cal L}_{\rm int} = - \sum_{\alpha, \, I} F_{\alpha \, I} {\bar L}_{\alpha} H \nu_{{\rm R}, \, I} + {\rm h.c.}$.
+Observed oscillations between different species of the left-handed neutrinos indicate that there should be a right-handed counterpart.
+The existence of a right-handed counterpart, however, has not been established directly in existing experiments.
+In fact, it does not have to be the case as we see in the following.
+In a simple extension of the Standard Model (SM), the right-handed neutrino $\nu_{{\rm R}, \, I}$ couples with the left-handed lepton doublet $L_{\alpha}$ and the SM Higgs doublet $H$ through a Yukawa coupling ${\cal L}_{\rm int} = - \sum_{\alpha, \, I} F_{\alpha \, I} {\bar L}_{\alpha} H \nu_{{\rm R}, \, I} + {\rm h.c.}$.
 Once the Higgs doublet develops a vacuum expectation value, $\langle H \rangle$=$(0,v)$, the Yukawa coupling gives a Dirac mass to the neutrino.
-To be gauge invariant, the Yukawa coupling requires the right-handed neutrino to be a singlet under the Standard Model gauge group.
-This is why the right-handed-like mass eigenstate is referred to the sterile neutrino whereas the left-handed-like mass eigenstate is referred to the active neutrino.
+To be gauge invariant, the Yukawa coupling requires the right-handed neutrino to be a singlet under the SM gauge group.
+The inertness makes the right-handed neutrino inaccessible to existing experiments.
+This is why the right-handed-like mass eigenstate is referred to as the sterile neutrino, whereas the left-handed-like mass eigenstate is referred to as the active neutrino.